Fractures (Broken Bones) in Nursing Homes

 - tibia (shin bone)

 Gathering as much information as possible about the fracture is important.
-Were nursing home staff present when the incident that caused the fracture occurred?
+Were nursing home staff present when the incident occurred?
 Did a staff member or another resident see the incident?
 If no one witnessed the accident, why was the resident alone?

 How Fractures Are Treated

 In severe cases, a broken bone may require surgery to reset.
-In some cases, metal pins or screws may be required to repair the damage.
+Metal pins or screws may also be required to repair the damage.
+In other cases, a cast may be necessary to limit mobility and promote healing.

 Foot and arm casts can make mobility and personal hygiene more difficult for nursing home residents.
 However, casts are not suitable for all types of breaks.
-A resident may require traction, adaptive equipment, or long periods of immobility to allow the bone to heal in most cases, a nursing home resident with a fracture needs additional care throughout the healing period.
+A resident may require traction, adaptive equipment or long periods of immobility to allow the bone to heal.
+In most cases, a nursing home resident with a fracture needs additional care throughout the healing period.
+Especially if mobility is limited, nursing home staff must be mindful of the risk of bedsores.

 Accurate, complete documentation is critical in proving cases of nursing home abuse or neglect.
 Courts expect to see treatment recommendations from medical professionals and an itemized inventory of the additional expenses incurred as a result of the fracture.
 This is key in securing fair, adequate compensation from those responsible.